 "47-1-105.
-Commission -- duties -- report -- rules.
-(1) The commission shall supervise and direct the system.
-In addition to other duties assigned pursuant to this chapter, the commission shall:
+Commission Director -- duties -- report -rules.
+(1) The commission director shall supervise and direct the system in consultation with the commission.
+In addition to other duties assigned pursuant to this chapter, the commission director shall:

-- (1) (a) establish the qualifications, duties, and compensation of the chief public defender, as provided for in 47-1-201, appoint a the chief public defender after considering qualified applicants, and regularly evaluate the performance of the chief public defender; and - (b) establish the qualifications, duties, and compensation of the chief appellate defender, as provided for in 47-1-205, appoint a the chief appellate defender after considering qualified applicants, and regularly evaluate the performance of the chief appellate defender;
+(1) (a) establish the qualifications, duties, and compensation of the chief public defender, as provided for in 47-1-201, appoint a the chief public defender after considering qualified applicants, and regularly evaluate the performance of the chief public defender; and

-- (c) establish the qualifications, duties, and compensation of the chief conflict defender, provided for in 47-1-118, appoint the chief conflict defender after considering qualified applicants, and regularly evaluate the performance of the chief conflict defender; and - (d) establish the qualifications, duties, and compensation of the chief administrator, provided for in [section 13], appoint the chief administrator after considering qualified applicants, and regularly evaluate the performance of the chief administrator; - (2) The commission shall also establish statewide standards for the qualification and training of attorneys providing public defender services to ensure that services are provided by competent counsel and in a manner that is fair and consistent throughout the state.
+- (b) establish the qualifications, duties, and compensation of the chief appellate defender, as provided for in 47-1-205, appoint a the chief appellate defender after considering qualified applicants, and regularly evaluate the performance of the chief appellate defender; and - (c) establish the qualifications, duties, and compensation of the chief conflict defender, provided for in 47-1-118, appoint the chief conflict defender after considering qualified applicants, and regularly evaluate the performance of the chief conflict defender; - (2) The director shall also establish statewide standards for the qualification and training of attorneys providing public defender services to ensure that services are provided by competent counsel and in a manner that is fair and consistent throughout the state.
 The standards must take into consideration: - (a) the level of education and experience that is necessary to competently handle certain cases and case types, such as criminal, juvenile, abuse and neglect, civil commitment, capital, and other case types, including cases on appeal, in order to provide effective assistance of counsel; - (b) acceptable caseloads and workload monitoring protocols to ensure that public defender workloads are manageable; - (c) access to and use of necessary professional services, such as paralegal, investigator, and other services that may be required to support a public defender in a case; - (d) continuing education requirements for public defenders and support staff;